Keflon/MauiInputTransparentBug2/Readme.md

 # Android bug

-## InputTransparent adversely affects position or visibility of Labels.
+## InputTransparent adversely affects position or visibility of Labels. .
+MAUI bug [#15090](https://github.com/dotnet/maui/issues/15090)

 On Android, setting `IsTransparent` to `True` causes a Label to either never be visible, or to be drawn in the wrong place when `IsVisible` is `False`.
 ##